MaddyGuthridge/COMP3141_Notes/Haskell/Running Haskell.md

 ```

 ## Using GHCup
-GHCup is a tool to install and manage versions of GHC, the Glorious Glasgow Haskell Compilation System.
+GHCup is a tool to install and manage versions of [GHC](https://www.haskell.org/ghc/), the Glorious Glasgow Haskell Compilation System.
 The setup script is available [here](https://www.haskell.org/ghcup/).

 GHCup also allows you to install a language server, allowing for better integration with your IDE (see [[VS Code integration]]), provided it supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol).
+It also integrates nicely with both Stack and Cabal.

 ```sh
 # Run the REPL